 12 Step Programs

-Are religious-based twelve step programs better at stopping addiction than other programs?
+Religious-based twelve step programs are no better at stopping addiction than other programs.

 In 1935, Alcoholics Anonymous was formed by two men struggling for sobriety, Bill Wilson and Bob Smith.
 Theirs was a new type of program in that it formalized a series of twelve steps that an alcoholic must follow in order to get sober and stay that way.
 The original Alcoholics Anonymous was only the first of many such programs set up to address just about every type of addiction and obsessive behavior you can think of: Overeaters Anonymous, Marijuana Anonymous, Underearners Anonymous, Sexaholics Anonymous, Clutterers Anonymous, Gamblers Anonymous, and even Online Gamers Anonymous.
 Today we're going to look a bit into the history of twelve stepping and also how it compares to mainstream psychological treatment of addiction, but mainly into the most important question: Does it work?

 It's impossible to discuss the history of the twelve steps without acknowledging that it is first a religious practice, and second a recovery method.
 Seven of the twelve steps invoke God.
 This is the main thing that separates it from medical or psychological addiction treatments that are primarily targeted at the biochemical and psychological causes of addiction.
 So let's get started by reviewing the actual twelve steps, and these are the steps as published by Alcoholics Anonymous: